MooersLab/orgpymolpysnips/README.md

 Each snippet is a code source block for org-mode.
 Org-mode is the scope of this library.
 You use the library with Jupyter kernels that can access the Python API of PyMOL.
+It is located in the orgMode folder.

+A second library in the pythonMode folder lacks the flanking source block lines for org-mode.
+This package is for use inside of the source block when Emacs recognizes the scope as being that of Python rather than Org.

 ## Why is this library for org-mode beneficial for biologists?